 - Whether the side effects are likely to get worse if don’t change.

 - Whether the side effects are related to drugs.
-Even though there may not be a known link, this may be a new report, and you may be the first person to experience this.
+Even though there might not be a known link, this might be a new report, and you might be the first person to experience this.

 - If your current combination is not your first treatment, you may have fewer options.